Iftikhar Khan Janjua: 1965 war with India

 The outcome of the Rann of Kutch was considered as a positive for the Pakistan Army.
 As described by Lt General Gul Hassan Khan, then Director of Military Operations, in his later memoirs - "the set back in Kutch proved immeasurably disconcerting to the Indian army.
 As a result, the Government of India was in a quandary.
 On the other hand, ours was in a state of euphoria.
 The high command of our army was intoxicated by our showing and our morale could not possibly have been higher.
 We were ready for any task that may be assigned to us without any question.".
 The restraint shown by India would later convince Field Marshal Ayub Khan that the Indian Government was in no mood to fight.
-This encouraged them into launching the disastrous Kashmir offensive, which led to the War in September 1965 that Pakistan lost.
+This encouraged them into launching the disastrous Kashmir offensive, which led to the War in September 1965 which ended in stalemate.
 After the 65 War, Janjua was the divisional commander of 6 Armoured Division even though he himself was an infantry officer - no mean feat.
 He spared himself the time to learn about the nuances of armoured fighting vehicles and their operations.
 Soon after, Janjua would command 23 Division based at Jhelum.

+On 4 September 1965 Brig.
+Iftikhar with his 6 brigade moved to Operation Grandslam operational area to provide relieve to 102 brigade in defence of Tawi river line.

-1971 War
+1971 war with India

 In the 1971 War, Janjua was divisional commander of 23 Infantry Division.
 He was assigned the task of capturing Chamb, a strategically important town in Kashmir, which would turn out to be the only decisive victory for Pakistan on the Kashmir front of 1971.
 The fighting around Chamb was fierce and took toll on both the advancing Pakistani troops and the fiercely resisting Indian regiments.

 Although Janjua was advised by high command to try to take Chamb from the south, Janjua said it was a better to take Mandiala bridge his troops would outflank the Indians eventually forcing them out of Chamb and all the area west of Tawa.